maarxx/SmarterScheduling/README.md

 # SmarterScheduling

+This is a mod for the game RimWorld by Ludeon Studios.

 ## Okay, let's be honest.
 We all want the same thing.

 You know exactly how you want your Pawns to behave.
 We all want roughly the same thing.